andrewchambers/bupstash/doc/man/bupstash-list.1.md

   Primary key used to decrypt data and metadata.
 If not set, defaults to `BUPSTASH_KEY`.

+* --query-encrypted:
+  The query will also match against items with missing decryption keys, this option inserts the query tags 'key-id=ID' and 'metadata-encrypted=yes|no' into items so they may be searched against.

 * --query-cache PATH:
   Path to the query-cache file, defaults to one of the following, in order, provided the appropriate environment variables are set, `$BUPSTASH_QUERY_CACHE`,